JinkiJung/Tasc/docs/source/index.rst

 ==============================
 Tasc |version| documentation
 ==============================
-**Tasc**, named after TAsk SCript, is a procedure model for task/scenario description, information transfer, and performance evaluation.
+**Tasc** is a high-level script for representing tasks and its consequences, as its ambitious nickname is 'new wheel'.
+Tasc can represent a procedure of task, scenario by indicating which information needs to be transferred, and how the performance of the actor can be evaluated by chosen measurements.
-The goal of this work is to radically reduce the time and cost of implementing a scenario to an executable program of VR/AR or simulation.
+The use of Tasc will radically reduce the time and cost of implementing a scenario when it comes to development of an executable program of VR/AR or simulation.
-The scope of Tasc is not only for modeling of scenario, but also engine that consume and realize the script.
+The scope of Tasc is only for modelling of scenario.
+It's execution is dependent to the engine that compiles the script.
+Same Tasc can be differently interpreted by different dependency.
-Tasc model will contribute more accurate communication of client and developer through syntax in implementation.
+Tasc enables more accurate communication of client and developer through syntax in implementation.

 Primary usage of Tasc will be:
   * Simple creation of a scenario or a situation with sequential flow